FrSanchez/frsanchez.github.io/_posts/2020-02-20-OrderingNames.md

 title: Ordering names
 #date: # 2017-09-12 13:32:20 +0300
 description: Using javscript to order lists # You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: ordering.png # Add image post (optional)
+image: assets/img/ordering.png # Add image post (optional)
-fig-caption: Ordering Names # Add figcaption (optional)
 tags: [Javascript, FileReader, Events]
-jquery: true
+bootstrap: true
-script: ordering.js
+script: assets/js/ordering.js
 ---

 This is a sample block to read a list of names, order them and also create a random ordered list.
 The code even allows to drag and drop files into the text area for easier manipulation of long lists, and also to avoid storing any data on our server - because there is no need to do it.